snuq/SnuSlideshowGenerator/Readme.md

    Press 'r' to rotate the object.
 Not all objects can be rotated.
    Press 's' to scale the object.
 Not all objects can be scaled.

+* Selecting a View area:
+   Around each image slide is a rectangular box that represents the area of this slide that will be visible in the final slideshow.
+   * This box can be rotated to adjust the angle the image will be displayed at.
+   * This box can be scaled to crop the area of the slide that will be visible.
+Scaling larger will make the slide smaller, scaling smaller will make the slide larger.
+   * The box can be grabbed/moved to change the view area of the slide.
+      Note that some transforms such as the zoom types, and the pan to target, will use this as the starting point for the movement.

+* Selecting the Target:
+   At the center of each image slide is a cross that is the view target.
+This target will be the focal point of the zoom and pan to target transforms.
+This target can be grabbed/moved to change where a zoom or pan transform will end on.

 * Selecting an image or video:
    Grab the image to rearrange it in the sequence of images.
    The slideshow generator panel will change to give settings for that specific slide.